anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 Further privacy aspects need to be considered for:

 * the introduction of the additional component registrar-agent
-* no transport layer security between registrar-agent and pledge
+* potentially no transport layer security between registrar-agent and pledge

+{{exchanges_uc2_1}} describes to optional apply TLS to protect the communication between the registrar-agent and the pledge.
+The following is therefore applicable to the communication without the TLS protection.

 The credential used by the registrar-agent to sign the data for the pledge SHOULD NOT contain any personal information.
 Therefore, it is recommended to use an LDevID certificate associated with the commissioning device instead of an LDevID certificate associated with the service technician operating the device.